Evagan2018/SDS-Examples/Hardware/Model1/Test/README.md

 Model output data:
 - results of inference executed every 2 seconds, containing probabilities for 4 possible classification groups

-Examples of 20 second of captured data are available in the `./SDS Recordings` sub-folder, containing also `.sds.yml` metadata files.
+Examples of 20 second of recorder data are available in the `./SDS Recordings` sub-folder, containing also `.sds.yml` metadata files.

 The debug output of this example running looks like below: